Landscaper in

 We primarily use bark mulch in natural or dyed brown finishes.
 Natural mulch gradually turns gray as it ages.
 Dyed mulch holds its darker color longer.
 Black or red mulch options work well for visual contrast.
 We supply whatever color clients prefer.

-Beds require fresh mulch annually or every other year depending on material type and decomposition rate.
-We handle annual mulching for many properties during spring maintenance visits.
+Beds require fresh mulch annually or twice a year (spring and fall) depending on material type and decomposition rate.
+We handle mulching for many properties during spring maintenance visits.

 Grass Seeding

-We recommend seeding for overseeding thin lawn areas, filling spots after drainage or construction work, or covering large areas when budget concerns outweigh speed requirements.
-For smaller projects or clients wanting immediate results, sod becomes the better choice.
+We recommend seeding thin lawn areas, filling spots after drainage or construction work, or covering large areas when budget concerns outweigh speed requirements.
+For smaller projects or clients wanting immediate results, sod or hydroseeding becomes the better choice.

 Sod Installation